 Negotiate and go slowly.

 Drawing a hard line with your teen about their sleep habits or internet use will only guarantee your teen gets defensive and wants no part of this.
-Here’s 7 steps to get the process going without losing your sanity:
+Instead, here’s 7 steps to get the process going without creating another power struggle:

 - Be transparent with your teen about any Wi-Fi or app restrictions you’re installing and your intention to support their overall health, not shame or discipline them for a lack of self-regulation.
 Cutting back on sugar, alcohol or any other indulgence isn’t fun either.